Noncommutative Complex Structures on Quantum Homogeneous Spaces: Introduction

 For this undertaking to be worthwhile, however, it will need to be applicable to a good many interesting examples.
 Recall that classically one of the most important classes of homogeneous complex manifolds is the family of generalised flag manifolds.
 As has been known for a long time, these spaces admit a direct $q$-deformation in terms of the Drinfeld--Jimbo quantum groups \cite{LR91,Soibel2,TT}.
 Somewhat more recently, it was shown by Heckenberger and Kolb \cite{HKdR} that the Dolbeault double complex of the irreducible flag manifolds survives this $q$-deformation intact.
 This result gives us one of the most important families of \nc complex structures that we have, and as such, provides an invaluable testing ground for any newly proposed theory of \nccgn.

-Heckenberger and Kolb undertook their work in the absence of a general framework for \nccgn.
-While they produced an accomplished and comprehensive treatment of the $q$-deformed Dolbeault complexes, the fundamental processes at work were obscured by the complexity of the calculations.
-Moreover, their technical style of presentation is quite difficult to use as a basis for future work.
-Subsequent papers on the geometry of the quantum flag manifolds would choose to follow a different approach \cite{Krah,DDCPN}.

-In this paper we show that, for the special case of the quantum projective spaces, the work of Heckenberger and Kolb can be understood in terms of our general framework for \nccgn.
+In this paper we show that, for the special case of quantum projective space, the work of Heckenberger and Kolb can be understood in terms of our general framework for \nccgn.
 This allows for a significant simplification of the required calculations, and helps identify some of the underlying general processes at work.
 It is foreseen that this work will prove easily extendable to all the irreducible quantum flag manifolds.
 Moreover, it is hoped to extend it even further to include all the quantum flag manifolds, and in so doing, produce new examples of \nc complex structures.
-As mentioned above, it is also hoped to use this new simplified presentation to identify \nc Hodge and K\"ahler structures hidden in the Dolbeault complexes of Heckenberger and Kolb.

-The paper is organised as follows: In section 2 we introduce some well-known material about quantum homogeneous spaces, Takeuchi's categorical equivalence, covariant differential calculi, the framing result of Majid, and the classification result of Hermisson.
-The presentation will differ somewhat from standard in the presentation of Majid and Hermisson's work.
+The paper is organised as follows: In section 2 some well-known material about quantum homogeneous spaces, Takeuchi's categorical equivalence, covariant differential calculi, almost complex structures, and complex structures is recalled.

-In Section 3 we discuss the quantum special unitary group, its coquasi-triangular structure, and the quantum projective spaces.
-Moreover, we give an explicit presentation of the ideal corresponding to the Heckenberger--Kolb calculus for these spaces.
+In Section 3 the quantum special unitary group, and the quantum projective spaces, as well as the Heckenberger--Kolb calculus for these spaces, is discussed.

-In Section 4 we introduce one of the fundamental results of the paper.
-We show that we can restrict Takeuchi's equivalence to a monoidal equivalence between two subcategories of $\gmmm$ and $\mhm$.
-Crucially, this allows us to take tensor products of framings.
+In Section 4 one of the basic results of the paper {\bf Proposition \ref{monoidal.equiv}} is established: It shows that for a special subcategory of $\mhm$, the monoidal structure induced on it by the canonical monoidal structure of $\gmmm$ (through Takeuchi's equivalence) is equivalent to the vector space tensor product.

-In Section 5 we build upon this work and show how to frame the \mpr of a covariant \fodcn.
-We then show how our method can be greatly simplified by making a suitable choice of calculus on the total space.